electron/electron/docs/api/touch-bar-color-picker.md

   * `selectedColor` String (optional) - The selected hex color in the picker, i.e `#ABCDEF`.
   * `change` Function (optional) - Function to call when a color is selected.
+    * `color` String - The color that the user selected from the picker

 ### Instance Properties